gokite-ai/gokite-chain/README.md

 ## Run the Node Manually

-All the configurations and commands to build the docker image are in the this repository.
+All the configurations and commands to build the docker image are in this repository.

-If you want to run the node manually without using docker, feel free to check github actions to see how to build and run the node.
+If you want to run the node manually without using docker, feel free to check GitHub Actions to see how to build and run the node.